SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/target-list.md

 ## Narrow down your target list

-By narrowing down your target list you’ll avoid sending emails to contacts that are not interested.
+By narrowing down your target list you avoid sending emails to contacts that are not interested.
 This way you can save costs and prevent yourself from wasting marketing resources.
-[Don’t make the same mistake as 89% of all marketers][1], by sending your mailing to everybody in your database.
+[Do not make the same mistake as 89 percent of all marketers][1], by sending your mailing to everybody in your database.

 What to think of when you want to segment your database: